 Pityriasis versicolor or tinea versicolor is a fungal skin infection, which results in patches of skin discoloration, itching, and scaling.
 It can affect the skin on the back, chest, neck, and upper arm, and the skin can appear lighter or darker.
 The yeast called Malassezia causes it.

 Answer: Hello, Welcome to icliniq.com.
 I understand your concern.
 Dark patches are because of a fungal infection called pityriasis versicolor.
-I suggest you the below treatment plan : Cream Luliconazole is to be applied on the dark patches twice daily for a month.
-Venusia max lotion, to be applied...
+I suggest you the below treatment plan.
+Cream Luliconazole is to be applied on the dark patches twice daily for a month.
+Venusia max lotion, to be applied to the w...
 Read Full »